Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Screen guards have large holes that let water through while keeping debris out.
-Screen guards cost roughly $4.31 per linear foot.
+- Screen guards have large holes that allow water through while stopping debris.
+Screen guards cost around $4.31 per linear foot.

 - Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and allow debris to slide off as opposed to sitting on top of your gutters.
+They're durable and allow debris to slide off rather than sitting on top of your gutters.
 Mesh guards cost around $4.07 per linear foot.